brettz9/es-file-traverse/README.md

         1. Allow collecting whole modules in use rather than files, so can indicate desire to lint entire modules in use (e.g., so as to report back problems across the whole repo)
-    1. Could have generic API for whether to traverse through ESM, CJS, whether `import`, `require` or possibly `define` (and HTML script tags even, noting whether type=module or not, so could note whether there was a mismatch of export type in the discovered files), utilizing import maps, with either a callback or esquer(ies) for how to collect the data of interest on each page, then return that result with file name/path (and module type used, e.g., if multiple module types are being queried).
+    1. Utilize import maps, with either a callback or esquer(ies) for how to collect the data of interest on each page, then return that result with file name/path (and module type used, e.g., if multiple module types are being queried).
 For linting, we could just get files and then